flytelyte/Quantum-Key-Distribution-BB84-E91/README.md

   The QKD protocols are used to build quantum communication that is able to detect interference of third parties and/or noise.
   Also, the project contains tester files for each protocol.

   I used **Qiskit** for translating theory into code.
-Yet I have not implemented for physical quantum computer.
+Yet I have not implemented for executing physical quantum computer.
   Therefore the project completely executable on classical computer.

 ## Note